SEMICeu/Wikibase/README.md

 For instance, we can specify that [DG CNECT](https://wikibase.semic.eu/wiki/Item:Q2) is an [instance of](https://wikibase.semic.eu/wiki/Property:P1) [Directorate-General](https://wikibase.semic.eu/wiki/Item:Q3):

 ![instance of DG](/images/wb_dg.png)

+### Exercise

+Now generate your first triple by:

+1. creating two new items, one being the subject and the other the object
+2. inventing one new property (note: on Wikidata this would require a [review process](https://www.wikidata.org/wiki/Wikidata:Property_proposal/EU_Knowledge_Graph_ID))
+3. attaching the object to the subject through the property (new statement)

 ### Synchronisation with Wikidata